improbable-eng/grpc-web/go/grpcweb/DOC.md

 *WrappedGrpcServer that provides gRPC-Web Compatibility.

-This behaves nearly identically to WrapServer except when the `corsForRegisteredEndpointsOnly` setting is true.
-Then a `WithEndpointsFunc` option must be provided or all CORS requests will NOT be handled.
+This behaves nearly identically to WrapServer except when the WithCorsForRegisteredEndpointsOnly setting is true.
+Then a WithEndpointsFunc option must be provided or all CORS requests will NOT be handled.

 #### func  WrapServer